One of the easiest ways to ensure better performance on your website is to put it behind a CDN, which stands for Content Delivery Network.

 If you're using these providers, especially Akamai, I recommend one of 2 approaches:

-With both of the approaches above, we won't even TRY to purge the cache for the website; we'll just set some appropriate time limits for how long something will stay in cache.
+With both approaches above, we won't even TRY to purge the cache for the website; we'll just set some appropriate time limits for how long something will stay in the cache.

 Cloudflare, Fastly, Stackpath

-Instant purge is excellent for your editors so that they can see their changes immediately after publishing, however, if you have a lot of traffic on your site, performing an instant purge could take down your origin server, so keep that in mind.
+Instant purge is excellent for your editors so they can see their changes immediately after publishing; however, if you have much traffic on your site, performing an instant purge could take down your origin server, so keep that in mind.

 The New New-school: Netlify & Vercel

-Netlify and Vercel are relatively new to the CDN field, but they are quickly gaining market share and have some unique features and capabilities.
+Netlify and Vercel are relatively new to the CDN field, but they quickly gain market share and have unique features and capabilities.

-Deciding to put your website behind a CDN is a great first step.
+Deciding to put your website behind a CDN is a significant first step.
 Depending on your choice of provider, you have a different set of options for best configuring each platform.

-If you're looking at doing this, we'd love to hear your story and provide some guidance.
-If you have a CDN experience you'd like to share, we love to hear about that, too!
+We'd love to hear your story and provide some guidance if you're looking at doing this.
+If you have a CDN experience you'd like to share, we would love to hear about that!
 Contact us or join our Slack channel to connect!